Pre-Purchase, Complete or Specific Area Inspection

 A pre-purchase inspection is a professional and objective evaluation of the current condition of a property.

 The purpose of the pre-purchase inspection is to uncover existing faults and identify potential problems.
 This is the most commonly used property inspection requested by buyers purchasing existing property.
 A detailed report is drawn up that lists the findings as well as suggested remedies.

 It is not the same as an appraisal which attempts to place a value on a house and which may be required by a lending institution.
 Nor is it the same as a building code compliance inspection which may be required by local building regulations.

 Sometimes a pre-purchase inspection is requested by a seller so that problems with a property may be addressed prior to putting it on the market.

 The report is not a checklist with computer generated generic information.
 It is specifically written for the client in the form of a narrative and includes supporting photos, where necessary, to help explain or show certain defects.
 Remedies are suggested and cost of rectification is included.
-Inspections are thorough, taking 2-3 hours to complete on a standard 3 bedroom house, and cover every aspect of the property from roof to boundary walls.
+Inspections are thorough and cover every aspect of the property from roof to boundary walls.
+An inspection (depending on the size of the building, and the extent of damage or bad workmanship being found), could take anything from 1.5 hour to 3 hours to complete on a standard 3 bedroom house.

 A quality home inspection performed according to industry accepted standards is non-invasive.
 An inspector will not drill holes or remove wall surfaces.
 He will view accessible areas of the house and will inspect the following areas/components, but not necessarily limited to …